mik-jozef/chalk/notes/spec-notes.md

     are evaluated each time they are encountered, like composite literals, but unline type definitions
 `!is` operator
-maybe switch shouldn't have any continue or fallthrough expressions a way to call default implementation from a trait of a method, if it is overriden by the class?
+`Null foo(a: Set[Int])` vs `Null foo(a:- Set)` - the former is a type annotation, the latter means a runtime check it should be possible to have references that are temporarily unusable ideally able to simulate rust's borrow checker eg `b ?
+String : Undefined` is a type of a reference to a string that is only usable when `b` is true type inference should probably be allowed to introduce new generic parameters `fn factorial(n: Nat) => ...` should be inferrable to be `[All type T:Nat] (T -> Nat)` you might be tempted to define `asn x = foo()` as potentially returning false to get extra info out of it.
+Dont do that - it does not compose well with nested destructuring maybe switch shouldn't have any continue or fallthrough expressions a way to call default implementation from a trait of a method, if it is overriden by the class?